-In the Pole Attachment Report, the OEB also indicated that a new variance account was required for distributors to track the revenue differences between the pole attachment charge incorporated in rates and the updated charge.
-In subsequent guidance, the OEB instructed distributors to record the excess incremental revenues, as of September 1, 2018, until the effective date of its rebased rates in a new variance account related to pole attachment charges.35 Distributors would then refund the closing balance in their subsequent cost of service application.
+In a letter issued March 22, 2018revenue differences between the pole attachment charge incorporated in rates and the updated charge.
+In subsequent guidance, the OEB instructed distributors to record the excess incremental revenuerevenues, as of September 1, 2018, until the effective date of its rebased rates in a new variance account related to pole attachment charges.
+Distributors will need towould then refund the closing balance in the distributor's nexttheir subsequent cost of service application.-Distributors

-A distributor disposing of this account may also forecast the balance up to the effective date of its new rates, provided it can do so with reasonable accuracy, and the OEB may consider disposing of the forecasted amount.
+A distributor disposing of this account may also forecast athe balance up to the effective date of its new rates, provided it can do so with reasonable accuracy, and the OEB may consider disposing of the forecasted amount and closing the account.
 Further transactions would not be expected to be recorded in the account, unless otherwise directed by the OEB.

-On December 16, 2021, the OEB issued an Order36 which set the wireline pole attachment charge effective January 1, 2022, at \$34.76 per attacher, per year, per pole.37 Further, the Order made final the 2021 pole attachment charge of \$44.50, which
+On December 16, 2021, the OEB issued an Order which set the wireline pole attachment charge effective January 1, 2022, at \$34.76 per attacher, per year, per pole.
+Further, the Order made final the 2021 pole attachment charge of \$44.50, which was previously set on an interim basis.
+Accounting guidance was also issued with respect to this matter.